 Besides, our interpretation of bounded rationality may hold for both speakers and listeners, since both rely on shared linguistic cues to navigate the challenges associated with word order flexibility~\cite{ChaterChristiansen2016, momma2018}.
 Future work needs to test the proposed strategy for real-time production and comprehension, in addition to developing a full-fledged mechanistic account of the cognitive processes underlying DLM.

-The broader implication of our findings is that language flexibility and constituent order preferences can be understood through the lens of bounded rationality in human behavior.
-This behavior is constrained by cognitive abilities, available information, and the time pressure under which individuals must respond~\cite{Simon1955,simon1982models}.
-These perspectives underscore the idea that language, as a tool for communication, has evolved to align with the cognitive abilities of its users, making it both efficient and comprehensible.
-Simultaneously, these perspectives also offer valuable insights into how linguistic patterns and preferences arise as a result of humans navigating these cognitive and informational limitations~\cite{gigerenzer2011heuristicsbook}.
+The broader implication of our findings is that flexibility in language and constituent order preferences can be understood through the framework of bounded rationality in human behavior.
+This behavior is limited by human's cognitive abilities, information availability, and the time pressure under which individuals must respond~\cite{Simon1955,simon1982models}.
+These perspectives emphasize that language, as a tool for communication, has evolved to align with the cognitive abilities of its users, making it both efficient and comprehensible.
+Simultaneously, these perspectives also offer valuable insights into how linguistic patterns and preferences emerge as a result of humans having to deal with their cognitive and informational limitations~\cite{gigerenzer2011heuristicsbook}.

 Overall, our results provide converging evidence that preverbal constituent ordering preferences in SOV languages are shaped by the minimization of dependency length within the constraints of bounded rationality.